ovinueza/MortgageDelinquency/README.md

 Running logistic regression using LogisticRegressionCV with the oversampled data provided better results.
 While the accuracy number was still high, 91%, the precision of default was improved, though not ideal at 61%.

+A decision tree was fitted to the oversampled data set.
+In order to see any significant splits that identified delinquency, the depth had to be set at at least 5.
+At this depth, the tree is very complex, with 32 nodes, with only 5 of those nodes identifying default.

-A random forest model was fitted using XGBoost provided a very accurate prediction of both defaulting and not defaulting.
+A random forest model was fitted using XGBoost provided a very accurate prediction of both defaulting and not defaulting (0 and 100%, respectively).

+All fitted models seem to be most influenced by the age of a loan.
+As a loan ages, it's likelihood of defaulting increases.
+This might be because once a borrower begins to miss payments, it becomes increasingly hard as time passes to right their account.
+As the borrower gets further away from the date they qualified for their loan, there is more opportunity for their credit score, or debt to income to change, thus providing more possibility for default as time passes.

 # Conclusion: